 The vast majority of Old Order Amish and Old Order Mennonites across North America speak two languages fluently, Pennsylvania German (popularly known as Pennsylvania Dutch) and English.
 A small minority known as the Swiss Amish, who live mainly in southern Indiana, speak a form of Bernese Swiss German instead of Pennsylvania German.

-The Amish speak Pennsylvania German among one another and it is the language of sermons in church.
+The Amish speak Pennsylvania German among one another and it is the language of the sermons during church services.
 English is used mainly with non-Amish relatives and friends, but it is also the dominant medium of literacy.
 While most Amish have a good reading knowledge of the standard German of the Bible and other religious texts, they read and write mainly in English.
-English is the medium of instruction in Amish parochial schools.
+And in Amish schools, instruction is typically in English.

 Although the Amish originally comprised only a small minority of the Pennsylvania German-speaking population, they and the Old Order Mennonites are the last groups to use the language actively and pass it on to their children.
 Maintenance of both Pennsylvania German and standard German has become an important symbol of Amish identity and a tangible connection with their spiritual heritage.